 Many small or rural hospitals do not have a neurologist available to diagnose and treat stroke patients.
-Wesley Medical Center’s telemedicine program helps connect our physicians with patients in our world-class hospitals with a highly trained neurologist 24/7.
+Wesley Medical Center’s virtual health program helps connect our physicians with patients in our world-class hospitals with a highly trained neurologist 24/7.

 Talk to your doctor to learn more about stroke care and your risk of developing stroke.
 Call (316) 962-DOCS to find a doctor who specializes in stroke care.

-Acute Neurology telemedicine care through the WesleyCare Telemedicine Network provides access to Wesley Medical Center and its expert neurologists.
+Acute Neurology virtual health care through the WesleyCare Virtual Health provides access to Wesley Medical Center and its expert neurologists.
 Using the same technology and program support as the network’s award-winning stroke care, our experts are now expanding their neurological services.

 - First time seizure